jj008/Digital_Voting/setup-readme.md

 * Create Digital_Voting Database in PostgreSQL.
 * Configure Database section in settings.py.
 * python manage.py migrate
+* Create an account on https://2factor.in and paste api key from your 2factor account in voter/views.py at line 33 and line 48 for SMS OTP verification.
+* Update email_id and password in settings.py for email OTP verification.
 * python manage.py createsuperuser
+* python manage.py runserver
-* Login to Django Administration page and add details of superuser in EC_Admins.
+* Login to Django Administration page (http://127.0.0.1:8000/admin) and add details of superuser in EC_Admins.
+* Navigate to http://127.0.0.1:8000 and Login as admin, add voter and add candidate details and logout.
+* Clck on Register and fill voter registration form, record and upload video of 5-10 seconds for face recognition.